ReAlign/shine.js/README.md

 ## Configuration

-Each shine instance has a property pointing to an instance of `shinejs.Config`.
+Each shine instance has a property pointing to an instance of `Shinejs.Config`.
 One config can be shared amongst multiple shine instances.

 When a config value changes, `shine.draw()` needs to be called to re-draw with the new settings.